aj0strow/espn-scraper/README.md

 }
 ```

 You'll notice the `data_name` from before is used to identify teams.
+One issue with scraping scores is that football goes by year and week, and baseball, basketball and hockey go by date.

 ###### weekly (football)